DailyDAC

 This is the most challenging problem a debtor faces in traditional chapter 11 that subchapter V solves.

-The Absolute Priority Rule simply doesn’t exist in subchapter V. To be more precise, to cramdown a subchapter V plan on a class of unsecured claims or interests, the plan still cannot discriminate unfairly, and must still be fair and equitable.
-The difference is that the definition of “fair and equitable” is different in subchapter V. No longer is it satisfied by members of the class being paid in full or, in the alternative, by classes junior to it getting nothing.
+The Absolute Priority Rule simply doesn’t exist in subchapter V. To be more precise, to cramdown a subchapter V plan on a class of unsecured claims or interests, the plan still cannot discriminate unfairly, and still must be fair and equitable.
+The difference is that the definition of “fair and equitable” is different in subchapter V. No longer does cramdown require that members of the crammed down class be paid in full or, in the alternative, that classes junior to it get nothing.

-Instead, Bankruptcy Code §1191(c)(2) now provides that a plan is fair and equitable as to a class of unsecured creditors or to a class of interests if at least one of two things is true: either the plan applies all of its “projected disposable income” over three to five years to payments under the plan;36 or the value of the property to be distributed under the plan in that same timeframe is not less than the debtor’s projected disposable income.37
+Instead, Bankruptcy Code §1191(c)(2) now provides that a plan is fair and equitable as to a class of unsecured creditors or to a class of interests if at least one of two things is true: either the plan applies all of its “projected disposable income” over three to five years to payments under the plan; 42or the value of the property to be distributed under the plan in that same timeframe is not less than the debtor’s projected disposable income.43

-The latter standard is modeled on §1225(b)(1)(C), which was added to chapter 12 in the 2005 BAPCPA amendments to provide family farmers with more flexibility in the timing of their plan payments to account for the cyclical nature of farming.
-As one court has noted, “§1191(c)(2)(B) allows subchapter V debtors to pay more than, but not less than, their projected disposable income in a particular period and to control the timing of payments.”38
+The latter standard is modeled on §1225(b)(1)(C), which was added to chapter 12 of the Bankruptcy Code in the 2005 BAPCPA amendments to provide family farmers with more flexibility in the timing of their plan payments to accommodate the cyclical nature of farming.
+As one court has noted, “§1191(c)(2)(B) allows subchapter V debtors to pay more than, but not less than, their projected disposable income in a particular period and to control the timing of payments.”44

-We wrote above that in a traditional chapter 11 case:
+We wrote in Section 5:12 above that in a traditional chapter 11 case:

-Another key difference between traditional chapter 11 and subchapter V is that in subchapter V, if the debtor can satisfy the cramdown requirements, it can confirm a plan that, in addition to failing to satisfy §1129(a)(8), may also fail to satisfy §1129(a)(10) and (a)(15).
+Another key difference between traditional chapter 11 and subchapter V is that in subchapter V cases the debtor can satisfy the cramdown requirements and confirm a plan that, in addition to failing to satisfy §1129(a)(8), may also fail to satisfy §1129(a)(10) and (a)(15).

 Bankruptcy Code §1129(a)(15) pertains to individual chapter 11 debtors and requires that: